spaghettiwews/blog/content/post/random-ramblings.md

 draft: false
 ---

+## 15 April 2020

+I just stumbled upon a new [MADE IN ZWE](https://madeinzwe.com/) song while scrolling through YouTube.
+It's 2am and I can't sleep, even though i'm tired and my eyes ares itchy as hell.
+Either way, I'm glad I found this song - it's been on repeat for the past ~~20 minutes~~ hour and a half now.

+I really like this song, much like the rest of the content this collective has been putting out.
+The start of the song reminds of a Hamilton OST joint, although I can't remember which one right now.

+<iframe src="https://open.spotify.com/embed/track/0oQayDca7FTibrlvBahPK6" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

+My favourite parts are the raps of course, particularly X-O's verse because he shouts out Mzilikazi and Bulawayo, the suburb and city where yours truly was born and raised.
+Also it just sounds nice hearing someone rapping in English and Ndebele interchangeably and so eloquently.
+I'm all here for it!
+Of course, Munashe comes though and does his thing too.
+He makes it sound do easy hahahaha.
+Impeccable delivery.
+Your penship is fire son!
+Fire!
+If anything, I would have liked for Michael Chiunda to also be on here.
+Dude's nice on the mic.
+No lie.

+Unfortunately, I couldn't recognise the rest of the voices of the artists on here but it's safe to say that everyone kilt!!
+The spoken word interludes were also really well done.
+Found the credits, those parts are by RUE.

+These lyrics have a lot of thoughts racing throuh my mind...
+The song is a reminiscence of what we were, a contemplation of what could have been, a cry for what we have lost, a celebration of being Zimbabwean, and ultimately a call to action to us the so called "born-frees" (_although I think we were just born into a different era of tyranny than the one our parents and grandparents lived through_).
+Its equal parts nostalgic and hopeful.

+I love it, I really do, but I personally find it hard to be hopeful about a country that fights you at every turn.
+L's are all we know.
+Most of us anyways.

+OK, I need to try and sleep.
+Work will be miserable today. 😩

+---

 ## 14 April 2020

 The Spotify algorithm is on point today.
 It just recommended me some old school Fiddy album/mixtape that I honestly have never heard before.
 And maaaaan, it's that old 50 threatening to smack dudes and nicely disposess them of their jewellery.
 Bars delivered with such a smooove, effortless flow.
 I really like this.
 It's that hunger, 50 was rapping like his life depended on it... probably because it did.
 Mans needed that deal.

 > 1999's the year of the predator, I'm killin' to eat \
 > niggas'll treat you like a egg, you come to cop you get beat \
 > gimme your dough, oh, you wore your jewels? what a treat \
 > you're a generous guy \
 > take 'em off or die \
 > man, we hurtin' 'round here, ain't nobody slingin' pies \
 > look around, ain't nobody 'round here fly \
 > why you 'round here with this shit anyway? huh? you high? \
 > see, you done made the wrong move, kiss your ass goodbye.

 😁 50 was a fool, still is actually